F5CodeGuru/asm342/_build/html/_sources/module1/lab1/lab1.rst.txt

 More information on F5's ansible module can be found here `F5 and Ansible <https://www.ansible.com/integrations/networks/f5>`_
 `On GitHub <https://github.com/F5Networks/f5-ansible>`_

-F5's SYS and LTM Ansible module are capability rich, the ASM module is currently limited to policy import, activation/deactivation and creation.
+F5's SYS and LTM Ansible module are more feature rich (close to covering all features), the ASM module is currently limited to policy import, activation/deactivation and creation.
 Over time this will change as F5 has a strong partnership with Ansible.

 **Current F5 ASM Ansible Capabilities**